Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Data Reduction

-To quantify the difference between the reconstructed and truth input quantities, the charge for each pixel is summed to give a total track charge, and the magnitudes of the errors between each truth pixel charge and recreated pixel charge are summed to give the total track error.
-The reported metric for reconstruction accuracy is the ratio of total track error to total track charge, referred to as the ``percent error".
+To quantify the difference between the reconstructed and truth input quantities, we define a metric, the ``fractional total error,'' as follows: $Er = \frac{\sum_i{|q_{r_i} - q_i|}}{\sum_i{q_i}}$, where $q_{ri}$ is the reconstructed charge for pixel $i$ and $q_i$ is the actual charge for pixel $i$.
 The distribution of this metric across the test set of tracks is presented in Figure~\ref{fig:total_percent_error}.

-The mean percent error on the summed sensor charge is 15.3\% in the high-precision scenario and 8.5\% in the low-precision scenario.
+The mean percent error on the summed sensor charge is 15.3\% in the high-precision scenario (10 bit pixel values) and 8.5\% in the low-precision scenario (4 bit pixel values).
 Reconstructed tracks generally preserve the position and distribution integrity of the original track.
-Figure~\ref{fig:example_reco} provides an example high $p_\text{T}$ track with a sum reconstruction error of 9.3\%, showing the input which is truncated to four time slices, VAE-reconstructed output, and truth charge values for all eight time slices.
-The ability of the VAE to extrapolate the additional four time slices and generate a faithful representation of the original data is presumed to arise from its intelligent embedding of sensor-wide information to eight dimensions, a sufficient size to well-describe the underlying process of charged particles in a magnetic field.
+Figure~\ref{fig:example_reco} provides an example high $p_\text{T}$ track with a sum reconstruction error of 9.3\%, showing the input (truncated to four time slices), along with the VAE-reconstructed output and truth charge values for all eight time slices.
+The ability of the VAE to extrapolate the additional four time slices and generate a faithful representation of the original data is presumed to arise from its intelligent embedding of sensor-wide information to the 8 latent dimensions, a sufficient size to well-describe the underlying process of charged particles in a magnetic field.

-Finally, the VAE is synthesized to estimate its performance, resource usage, and latency in hardware.
-This synthesis is performed with the \textsc{hls4ml} library with a reuse factor of 1 and the \texttt{io\_parallel} strategy for lowest latency.
-As discussed in Section \ref{sec:methods}, only the encoder with just the latent distribution means as the output is synthesized, as this is sufficient for both off-chip decompression and at-source real-time anomaly detection.
-The resources considered are those of an FPGA, particularly the digital signal processors (DSPs) commonly used for multiply-and-accumulate operations, look-up tables (LUTs) commonly used for small bit-width calculations, and flip-flops (FFs) for single bit storage.
-In both low- and high-precision scenarios, the on-chip encoder is found to evaluate in less than 25 ns using approximately 30,000 LUTs and fewer than 700 DSPs.